fivetran/dbt_hubspot_source/README.md

 ## Step 4: Disable models for non-existent sources

 > _This step is unnecessary (but still available for use) if you are unioning multiple connectors together in the previous step.
 That is, the `union_data` macro we use will create completely empty staging models for sources that are not found in any of your Hubspot schemas/databases.
-However, you can still leverage the below variables if you would like to avoid this behavior_
+However, you can still leverage the below variables if you would like to avoid this behavior._

 When setting up your Hubspot connection in Fivetran, it is possible that not every table this package expects will be synced.
 This can occur because you either don't use that functionality in Hubspot or have actively decided to not sync some tables.
 Therefore we have added enable/disable configs in the `src.yml` to allow you to disable certain sources not present.
 Downstream models are automatically disabled as well.
 In order to disable the relevant functionality in the package, you will need to add the relevant variables in your root `dbt_project.yml`.
 By default, all variables are assumed to be `true` (with exception of `hubspot_service_enabled`, `hubspot_ticket_deal_enabled`, and `hubspot_contact_merge_audit_enabled`).
 You only need to add variables for the tables different from default: